 Research Area: Technology Adoption, Software Engineering Practices, Socio-Technical Research

-Discipline: Computer Science, Software Engineering, Human–Computer Interaction (HCI)
+Discipline: Computer Science, Software Engineering, Human-Computer Interaction

 The study uses survey data from software professionals and Partial Least Squares Structural Equation Modeling (PLS-SEM) to measure the role of cultural values relative to established predictors like performance expectancy and habitual use in LLM adoption.